andrew/ultimate-awesome/README.md

 - [awesome-robotics](https://github.com/awesomelistsio/awesome-robotics) - A curated list of tools, frameworks, libraries, and resources for robotics.
 - [awesome-ruby](https://github.com/awesomelistsio/awesome-ruby) - A curated list of awesome Ruby resources, libraries, frameworks, and tips to help you level up your Ruby development skills.
 - [awesome-scala](https://github.com/awesomelistsio/awesome-scala) - A curated list of awesome resources and tips for Scala development.
-- [awesome-smart-contracts](https://github.com/awesomelistsio/awesome-smart-contracts) - A curated list of awesome tools, frameworks, resources, and educational content for developing and auditing smart contracts.
-This list covers everything from the basics of smart contract development to advanced security practices.
 - [awesome-travel-hacking](https://github.com/awesomelistsio/awesome-travel-hacking) - A curated list of awesome resources, tools, and strategies for travel hacking, designed to help you save money, earn points and miles, and travel the world for less.
 - [awesome-typescript](https://github.com/awesomelistsio/awesome-typescript) - A curated list of tools, libraries, frameworks, and resources for TypeScript.
 - [awesome-web3-development](https://github.com/awesomelistsio/awesome-web3-development) - A curated list of awesome resources, tools, frameworks, libraries, and educational content for Web3 Development.
 Web3 represents the next evolution of the internet, characterized by decentralized applications (dApps), smart contracts, and blockchain technology.